hard-nett/airdrop/docs/zk-headstash/spec.md

 ### note-commitments: futureproof system

 Note Commitments `cm` are also is disclosed publicly during claiming.
-They are derived from the private and public inputs of a note, allowing the origin of the claiming address to be private. note commitments are derived from both deterministic and non-deterministic inputs of a note, as we do not use note-commitments for preventing double spends (this is what nullifiers are for).
+They are derived from the private and public inputs of a note, allowing the origin of the claiming address to be private. note commitments are derived from both deterministic and non-deterministic inputs of a note, as we do not use `cm` for preventing double spends (this is what nullifiers are for).
 For our use, this note commitment tree can be expand on to rely on more, as for things such as true utxo function of headstash notes and other future iterations.
 >
 > q: how can we actually implement a note-commitment tree given our specification, and taking into account possible discrepencies with
 > note-commitment generation timing between multiple parties?\
-> a: user maintains their own note-commitment tree, and requires the network to work together to allow users to keep track of notes that have been spent to allocate the value to them.
-This is only used when genesis notes are split into sub-notes, which is not in spec for the inital MVP, but will be a useful iteration for true private out of band notes
+> a: nullifiers are provided with note-commitments, and are batched process via vote-extensions, allow us to update the merkle root each block.

 > **q: do we damage the blinding of the rest of the inputs to the hashing function due to some being public and some being private?**
 >